 Experts like Del Grande recommend grabbing an oversized plastic bin and loading it with the essentials so you’re ready when the lights go out.

+Power outage in Merrimack NH means enduring a cold night without a functional central heating system.
 Keep a stack of quilts, old comforters, woolen blankets and even sleeping bags handy so you can all snuggle in.
 Along with these, gloves, scarves, sweaters, fleece and stocking caps can also ward off the chill that will creep in.

 Electronics and entertainment